Do Surrogates Get Paid in Australia?

 You might be wondering if the surrogate will ask for money.

-Let me be really clear: surrogates are not paid in Australia.
+But let me be really clear: surrogates are not paid in Australia.

 You don’t have to believe me.
-And that’s ok – your cynicism is not a reflection on whether I was paid to carry a baby.
-The fact is, that altruistic surrogacy is all about the relationship.
+And that’s ok – this is not a reflection on whether I was paid to carry a baby.
+The fact is, altruistic surrogacy is all about the relationship between the intended parents and the surrogate and her family.
 Surrogates don’t want to be paid, precisely because we are doing it for the experience, the relationship with our intended parents, and the joy we will feel when we hand over a baby to the new parents.
 Nothing can describe that feeling, and there is nothing else like it.
-I wouldn’t trade that for a million dollars.
-The best gifts we receive are often the handwritten cards and homemade gifts, and certainly don’t have any monetary value.
+The best gifts we receive are are the thank yous, and the lifelong joy of seeing the baby with their parents, and the handwritten cards and homemade gifts, which don’t have any monetary value.

 Another reason why surrogates are out of pocket is because we are, generally speaking, very proud.
 We don’t like asking for help, and we certainly don’t like asking for money.
 Have you ever had to ask another couple to help pay your bills?
 Money conversations are difficult in many households, let alone with other people.
 Many surrogates report being out of pocket because they didn’t like asking their intended parents to cover small costs like hospital parking, petrol, pregnancy vitamins, maternity wear, and even days off work.
 Surrogates don’t want to add any extra burden to their intended parents, who are often already spending so much money on IVF costs, counsellors and lawyers.
 So, we just bear the cost ourselves.
 And you know what?
 Often, it’s easier to bear the cost and forget about it, than it is to raise it with our intended parents and ask for money.